janusmartinlee/Resume/resume-english.md

 ### **Senior Systems Eng.
 Software Engineer** – *Oticon A/S* *(Feb 2014 – Feb 2023)*

 - Designed and implemented multiple **WPF/.NET** based desktop applications for supporting internal development, **increasing productivity** and **reducing error rates**.
-- Governed the software solution's compatibility with an ever-evolving systems landscape and compliance with regulatory requirements.
+- Governed owned software solutions's compatibility with an ever-evolving systems landscape and compliance with regulatory requirements through close colaboration with stakeholders.
 - Designed and wrote an internal development process, based on industry best practices and the **SOLID** principles, to support agile development methodologies.
 - Designed and implemented **30+** MATLAB APIs, ensuring internal R&D functions a **unified toolbox** as foundation for their work.